-Historically, it has been difficult to measure juvenile delinquency.
-Years ago, the economist Sir Josiah Stamp said about crime statistics that they "come in the first instance from the village watchman, who just puts down what he damn pleases."
-Criminologists have drawn the same conclusion.
-In 1947, Edwin Sutherland wrote that "the statistics of crime and criminals are the most unreliable of all statistics."
-Twenty years later, Albert Biderman and Albert Reiss concluded that crime statistics involve "institutional processing of people's reports... the data are not some objectively observable universe of 'criminal acts,' but rather those events defined, captured, and processed by some institutional mechanism."
-It is even difficult to measure the most severe forms of delinquent and antisocial behavior, such as murder.
-For example, a recent review of the various types of law enforcement data, death certificate data, and coroner/medical examiner data used in the National Violent Death Reporting System found that approximately 70 percent of the time, these assorted data sources matched.
-Of course, this also means that for roughly 30 percent of violent deaths, there were discrepancies in their measurement.

-Measuring crime and delinquency is also not something that most people focus on.
-As a result, citizen perceptions of delinquency can be wildly off base-including estimates made by students in juvenile delinquency and criminology courses.
-For proof of this notion, consider the work of Margaret Vandiver and David Giacopassi, who administered questionnaires to nearly 400 students in an introductory criminology course and seniors majoring in criminal justice to determine how well they grasped the magnitude of the crime problem relative to other mortality conditions.
-They found that almost 50 percent of the introductory-level students believed that more than 250,000 murders were committed annually in the United States (there were actually some 17,000 murders and fewer than 1000 murders committed by juveniles during the year of their study).
+Uniform Crime Reports (UCR) 27 Crime Index 28 incidence 31 prevalence 31 dark figure of crime 32 hierarchy rule 33 victimization survey 33 National Opinion Research Center (NORC) 33 National Crime Victimization Survey (NCVS) 33 crimes of interest 34 Developmental Victimization Survey (DVS) 35 National Survey of Children's Exposure to Violence (NatSCEV I and NatSCEV II) 36 self-report study 37 National Youth Survey Family Study (NYSFS) 38 juvenile 40 status offenses 40 concentrated disadvantage 44 racial profiling 45 ecological fallacy 47 age-crime curve 48 adolescence-limited offenders 48 aging-out phenomenon 48 chronic offenders 49 psychopathy 51 continuity of crime 52 istorically, it has been difficult to measure juvenile delinquency.
+Years ago, the economist Sir Josiah Stamp said about crime statistics that they "come in the first instance from the village watchman, who just puts down what he damn pleases."1 Criminologists have drawn the same conclusion.
+In 1947, Edwin Sutherland wrote that "the statistics of crime and criminals are the most unreliable of all statistics."2 Twenty years later, Albert Biderman and Albert Reiss concluded that crime statistics involve "institutional processing of people's reports. . .the data are not some objectively observable universe of 'criminal acts,' but rather those events defined, captured, and processed by some institutional mechanism."3 It is even difficult to measure the most severe forms of delinquent and antisocial behavior, such as murder.
+For example, a review of the various types of law enforcement data, death certificate data, and coroner/medical examiner data used in the National Violent Death Reporting System, found that approximately 70% of the time, these assorted data sources matched.
+Of course, this also means that there were discrepancies in the measurement of roughly 30% of violent deaths.4 and criminology courses.
+For proof of this notion, consider the work of Margaret Vandiver and David Giacopassi, who administered questionnaires to nearly 400 students in an introductory criminology course and to seniors majoring in criminal justice to determine how well they grasped the magnitude of the crime problem relative to other mortality conditions.
+They found that almost 50% of the introductory-level students believed that more than 250,000 murders were committed annually in the United States (there were actually some 17,000 murders and fewer than 1000 murders committed by juveniles during the year of their study).
 Fifteen percent of the students estimated that more than 1 million people were murdered each year.
-For many reasons, but perhaps most notably because of the extensive media focus on crime, students overestimated the likelihood of being murdered but underestimated the prevalence of other causes of death that were less sensationalistic, such as accidents.